I have always imagined that Paradise

 For a while now I had been looking at certain books, longing to buy them someday.
 That day came yesterday.
 Proud as a turkey all dolled up, I went upstairs to the second-hand part of the shop.
 As I left the elevator, right in front of my eyes stood Friedrich Nietzsche.
 Just as proud he looked, and slightly cheaper than me, I ran towards him and took him with me.
 Although thrice known for having chosen the wrong man, I decided to take a chance on dear Friedrich… you know all that jazz about living a wild life?
 That time had now arrived.
 Continue reading

 An old book is lying next to me, and it calls me to pick it up and read it.
 The imperfections of it make me feel as if this book has lived, and that it wants to be cherished for a long time to come.
-The cover is wrinkled, the pages discoloured and I sense that a lot of time thinking about the content has happened.
-It is beginning to have that old book scent, the scent only loved by true bibliophiles.
+The cover is wrinkled, the pages discoloured and I sense that a lot of time was spent thinking about the content.
+It is beginning to have that old book scent, the scent only loved by bibliophiles.

 I am a true bibliophile.
 Did library studies and ended up working in one for about 7 years before moving to Ireland.
 Books were my life as a kid, a teen, a young adult and they are still my life right now.
 I cannot begin to guess how many books I have read or how many I handled while working in a library and each one was special.